followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxActionSheet/1 Configuration/onCancelClick.md

 <!--typeFunctionParamName1_field4-->cancel<!--/typeFunctionParamName1_field4-->
 <!--typeFunctionParamType1_field4-->boolean<!--/typeFunctionParamType1_field4-->
 <!--typeFunctionParamDescription1_field4-->
-Specifies whether or not to cancel hiding the action sheet.
+Indicates whether or not to cancel hiding the action sheet when the Cancel button is clicked.
 <!--/typeFunctionParamDescription1_field4-->